tungduonghgg123/ATX/README.md

 npm run dev
 ```

-4. To create the auction, make the POST API to /api/auction.
+4. To create an auction, make the POST API to /api/auction.
 You can use the attached postman collection in this repo for your convenience.

    Sample payload: